 There are two situations in which a court order is not required for a creditor to Garnish your wages:

-– If you signed an assignment of your wages to a Credit Union for a loan you obtained from them.
+– If you agreed to an assignment of your wages to a Credit Union for a loan you obtained from them

 Additionally, the following types of income cannot be garnished:

 Although these funds cannot be taken via garnishment, once they are deposited into a bank account, the account could be frozen and you could still be forced to use the funds to pay your debtors.